-The purpose of this test is to evaluate the correct operation of an engine piezoelectric knock sensor when subjected to a simulated engine knock.
+The purpose of this test is to evaluate the operation of an engine piezoelectric knock sensor when subjected to a simulated engine knock.

 This known good waveform has the following characteristics: